niroopkris/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-11.txt
 ```

-The `-iname` option does a case-insensitive search for us when we can't remember the exact file name (which is very useful when there are a ton of file names, like in this `docsearch` project!).
+The `-iname` option does a case-insensitive search for us when we can't remember the exact file name (which is very useful when there are a ton of file names, like in this `docsearch` project).
 Here, we're looking for every `.txt` file within our home directory (and its sub-directories) with the word "Chapter" in its name.
-As you can see by the output, uppercase/lowercase is not important (every `.txt` file containing "chapter" was listed).
+As you can see by the output, uppercase/lowercase letters in the specified word do not make a difference (every `.txt` file containing "chapter" was still listed).

 ---